datalimited/ensembles/text/figs.md

 \begin{figure}[htbp]
 \begin{center}
 \includegraphics[width=3.7in]{../figs/motivate.pdf}
 \caption{Different models can suggest conflicting population statuses and trends.
 Shown here are trajectories of estimated \bbmsy\\ from four data-limited assessment methods (colours) and a data-rich stock assessment (black).
-Lines indicate median fits and shaded regions interquartile ranges. (\textit{TODO: could add a panel with a simulated stock and/or change the stock that is shown and/or show a number of small panels with different conflicting patterns but without the confidence intervals.})}
+Lines indicate median fits and shaded regions interquartile ranges. (\textit{Could add a panel with a simulated stock, change the stock that is shown, and/or show a number of small panels with different conflicting patterns but without the confidence intervals.})}
 \label{motivate}
 \end{center}
 \end{figure}